6 Key Differences Between Samaritan Ministries vs Medishare

 Here’s a nice breakdown of Samaritan’s monthly costs from the Samaritan Ministries Review site:

-Similar to a premium, the monthly share is the amount you send each month direct to another member to help cover their medical needs.
+Similar to a premium, the monthly share is the amount you send each month directly to another member to help cover their medical needs.

 Members of the Classic Level Membership agree to share expenses incurred for medical treatments specified in the Membership Guidelines.

-The amount of the monthly share is based on household size (see chart below), regardless of your medical history, age (unless individual 29 or younger), or other factors.
+The amount of the monthly share is based on household size (see chart below), regardless of your medical history, age (unless the individual is 29 or younger), or other factors.

 - Classic